Decentralized Clinical Trials Capabilities and Solutions

 PPD leverages a network of home health care (HHC) nurses in over 40 countries that enable clinical trials to occur off-site in the patient’s home.
 This includes the preparation and administration of study drugs, conducting clinical assessments, ensuring eDiary compliance and more.

-ECOA AND EPRO
+ECOA and EPRO

 Electronic clinical outcomes assessments (eCOAs) and electronic patient reported outcomes (ePROs) use digital platforms to enable direct data collection from study stakeholders.
 The result is less paper documentation and more timely data, with greater consistency from patients.